-Our motto in the Languages Department is ‘Achievement through Enjoyment’.
-We aim to make studying a language fun and a languages classroom in Upton is an enjoyable place to learn.
-Because language lessons are so varied and include a range of skills, we believe that there is something for everyone.
+We are an inclusive Languages Department whose motto is ‘Achievement through Enjoyment’.
+We aim to make learning another language fun and a languages classroom at Upton is an enjoyable place to learn.
+As language lessons are so varied and include a range of different learning and teaching approaches, we believe that there is something for everyone.
 Classrooms are well equipped and the department is well resourced with a number of online learning platforms.
 Learners are encouraged to be interactive and explore different ways of learning.
-Staff are dedicated to keeping up to date with new and innovative techniques in the classroom, working with interactive whiteboards and iPads.
-French and Spanish are offered.
+Staff are dedicated to keeping up to date with new and innovative techniques in the classroom and Languages pedagogy.
+French and Spanish are taught to KS5.

 Email the department: firstname.lastname@example.org